md8n/GCodeClean/README.md

   --arcTolerance  Enter a tolerance for the 'point-to-point' length of arcs (G2, G3) below which
                    they will be converted to lines (G1)

+  --zClamp        Restrict z-axis positive values to the supplied value

   --help          Display this help screen.

   --version       Display version information.